 Be authentic

 Everyone has something to sell.
-What impact does this have on the content which is produced?
+What impact does this have on the content that is produced?
 The rise of the influencer has blurred the lines between what is content and “advertorial”.
 To a certain degree, this blurring of the lines pervades most of the content on the web.
-Providing an authentic take on the subject matter will offer more value and engender more trust.
+Valuable content, given freely will continue to be valued Providing an authentic take on the subject matter will offer more value and engender more trust.
+The open-source world is a beacon of light in this environment.
+Open source projects, driven by a strong community, is the definition of authenticity.

 Deliver on core requirements